How our SRA investigations solicitors can help

 Most SRA investigations start when the authority receives a complaint.
 This may be from a client, a third party, an opponent or due to a self-report.
 However, SRA investigations can also come about through reports from the Legal Ombudsman, from another regulator such as the FCA or the ICO, from the police, and even following media coverage.

 The subject of any SRA investigation is entitled to be represented throughout the investigation process, including during any interview (which is always recorded).
-Anyone who is approached to be interviewed or provide documentation is strongly advised to seek legal advice before engaging with the Forensic Investigator.
+Anyone who is approached to be interviewed or provide documentation is strongly advised to seek legal advice before engaging with the Investigator.

 If the SRA determines that the matter falls below the threshold for referral to the SDT, then its sanction is normally a rebuke, fine or Regulatory Settlement Agreement (RSA), more details on which are below.